LinjieCodes/eModule/README.md

 - **FANTOM and ENCODE** projects for enhancer annotations
 - **JASPAR** database for TF binding profiles
 - **edgeR developers** for robust normalization methods
+- **pyBigWig developers** for a python extension for quick access to bigBed files